SafetyGraphics/SafetyGraphics.github.io/README.md

 - View the [vignette](https://cran.r-project.org/web/packages/safetyGraphics/vignettes/shinyUserGuide.html) for detailed guidance on using the Shiny application
 - Explore the [github repo](https://github.com/ASA-DIA-InteractiveSafetyGraphics/safetyGraphics) for the package
 - Check out the underlying [javascript library](https://github.com/ASA-DIA-InteractiveSafetyGraphics/safety-eDISH) used to create the [eDish Chart](https://asa-dia-interactivesafetygraphics.github.io/safety-eDISH/)
+- See [the poster](https://github.com/RhoInc/RStudioConf2019-ePoster/) we presented at RStudio::conf(2019)
 - Try out a hosted version of the [shiny app](https://becca-krouse.shinyapps.io/safetyGraphicsApp/) (or run it locally using the code in the capsule summary above)
 - Check out [other interactive graphics](https://rhoinc.github.io/safety-explorer-suite/) for safety monitoring.
 We also wrote [a paper](https://journals.sagepub.com/doi/abs/10.1177/2168479018754846) about these.
 Our plan is to add some of them to SafetyGraphics package in future releases.
 - Take a look at the [technical framework](https://user-images.githubusercontent.com/3680095/51296179-6f2b7b00-19e0-11e9-841a-afc2964a7e1a.png) being used to create the chart
 - See the Shiny App in action below:

 ![edishapp-take2_smallish](https://user-images.githubusercontent.com/3680095/51296057-e3195380-19df-11e9-971a-430c3be930a4.gif)

+## Motivation

+Clinical trial research is highly regulated and notoriously slow moving.
+As a result, modern data analysis tools and techniques that have become commonplace in other industries have struggled to achieve broad or consistent adoption.
+Our group seeks to allow clinical trial researchers to interact with their data using tools that are free, reproducible, customizable, and easy to use.
+Our tools typically combine JavaScript-based interactive graphics with a flexible R data pipeline built for existing clinical data standards.
+This flexible technical framework, combined with an open source development workflow in GitHub, may provide a useful road map for creating similar tools in other change-resistant environments.

+### Problems
+- Clinical trial research is highly regulated and notoriously slow moving.
+- Manual review of huge data listings is still common.
+- Existing analysis tools are expensive, difficult to customize and tend to use proprietary formats, limiting reproducibility.

+### Solutions

+We're working to create interactive tools that are:
+- **Open Source** - Transparent.
+Customizable.
+Free!
+- **Interactive** - Users can explore their data.
+- **Easy to Use** - Just open up a webpage.
+- **Easy to Configure** - Streamlined configuration with R.
+- **Compliant with Data Standards** - Support ADaM and SDTM by default.
+- **Highly Collaborative** - Clinicians and Programmers working together.
+- **Agile** - Frequent releases with GitHub.
+- **Engaging** - Regular Feedback from users.
+Pilot testing.
+Open issue tracking.

 ## About the Team